NateEpps/ncc4/README.md

 * `ncc::test::FullPrintRaxFixture` ✅ - Run valid input through compiler with `--print-rax` option, create and run resulting executable on hardware, and check result.
 * `ncc::test::ExpgenFixture` ✅ - Use `expgen` program to generate various mathematical expressions, and then test via `ncc::test::FullPrintRaxFixture`.
 * `ncc::test::FullFixture` ✅ - Pseudo-fixture that runs basic file IO logic.
-* `ncc::test::FullMainFixture` ✅ - Will replace newer former `TEST_CASE_WITH_OUTPUT`'s, older ones were covered by `ncc::test::FullPrintRaxFixture`
-* `ncc::test::TimeoutFixture` - Not sure if this will be needed.
-Inputs that would cause the compiler to time out are probably indications of a deeper problem, which should likely be fixed and handled elsewhere.
-Might be useful to have and interesting to implement though.
+* `ncc::test::FullMainFixture` ✅ - Run valid input through compiler with `MAIN` scaffolding, create and run resulting executable on hardware, and check result.
-* `ncc::test::FullScaffoldlessFixture` - As the name implies, no scaffolding.
-This is a long way off, won't be needed until **0.7**.
+* `ncc::test::FullScaffoldlessFixture` ⚠️ _Not yet needed_ - As the name implies, no scaffolding.
+This is a long way off, won't be needed until around **0.7**.

 ## Acknowledgements